zx80/flask-simple-auth/DOCUMENTATION.md

   As a slight deviation from Flask before request hook, before request functions are passed the current request as an argument.
-  The are executed first (just after some internal initializations and before application-provided before request hooks) and last, respetively.
+  The are executed first (just after some internal initializations and before application-provided before request hooks) and last, respectively.
+  Defaults are empty.

+- `FSA_BEFORE_EXEC` allows to add a list of functions called after all preprocessing and just before the actual execution of the route function.
+  The hooks are passed the request, the login and the authentication scheme.
+  It may return a response to shortcut the route function.
+  Such functions can also be register with the `before_exec` function/decorator.
   Defaults are empty.

 Some control is available about internal caching features used for user